Cognitive Assessments in Heidelberg for Children, Teens & Adults

 NDIS does not fund diagnostic assessments.
 If you have an NDIS plan, it is recommended you contact your Local Area Coordinator (LAC; listed in your NDIS plan) to enquire directly about if an assessment can be covered in your circumstances.

-At Minds of All Kinds Psychology, our goal is to provide a comprehensive, supportive, and individualised assessment experience.
+At Minds of All Kinds Psychology in Heidelberg, our goal is to provide a comprehensive, supportive, and individualised assessment experience.
 We aim to empower families with the knowledge and tools they need to support their child’s growth and development.

 If you have any questions or would like to book an autism assessment, please don’t hesitate to contact us.